The weekly Meta Ads report template senior media buyers actually use

 3. Account Health Score or equivalent

-A single composite number that rolls up the underlying signals.
+A single composite number that rolls up the underlying signals — see our Meta Ads Account Health Score for one version of this.
 Without one, every metric looks equally important and the reader has to do the synthesis themselves.
 That is exactly the work a good report is supposed to do for them.

 4. Creative performance

 Top 5 active creatives by spend + CTR + CVR.
-Fatigue heatmap by creative age and frequency.
+A creative fatigue heatmap by creative age and frequency.
 Flag any creative with frequency >3.5 and declining CTR — that's the textbook fatigue signal, and Motion's creative team has written extensively about why frequency alone isn't enough without pairing it with CTR trend.

 5. Action list (urgency-tiered)